BBVA/susto/README.md

 Join us in this exciting journey that starts right now.
 How can you help us?

 - Define use cases to resolve and <a href="/docs/docs/Overlord_requirements.md"> requirements </a>
-- Work in Fortitude to help in syntax definition
+- Work in Fortitude to help in <a href="/fortitude/Fortitude_Objectives.md"> objectives </a> and syntax definition
 - Work in the implementation of Overlord
 - Create tests to include in the catalog
 - Propose testing tools to include in the catalog